open-mmlab/mmcv/docs/onnx.md

 ## register_extra_symbolics

-Some extra symbolic functions need to be registered before exporting Pytorch model to ONNX.
+Some extra symbolic functions need to be registered before exporting PyTorch model to ONNX.

 ### Example